themusicman/flamel/README.md

 ### Retryable (experimental)

 Retryable functions that retry based on different strategies.
-Right now Linear and Exponential at the only 2 implemented but you can implement your own since the retry strategy uses two protocols (`Flamel.Contextable` and `Flamel.Retryable.Strategy`).
+Right now Linear and Exponential are the only 2 implemented but you can implement your own since the retry strategy uses two protocols (`Flamel.Contextable` and `Flamel.Retryable.Strategy`).

 ```elixir
 strategy = %Flamel.Retryable.Linear{} # or Flamel.Retryable.linear()